Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Implementation Details

 The shear parameters $s_{12}, s_{13}$ and $s_{23}$ induce shear deformations in the $xy, xz$ and $yz$ planes, respectively, without altering the volume of the object.
 The translation parameters $t_1, t_2$ and $t_3$ uniformly shift the center of mass of the reference rigid body along the $x, y$ and $z$ directions.
 Finally, the scalar parameter $\alpha$ controls a global scaling of the mass density $\rho$ by the factor $e^{2\alpha}$.

 In this work, we used the Unitree G1 (29 DoF) as the template and added three additional head joints.
-The corresponding link and joint randomization ranges are listed in Tabs.~\ref{tab:link_random_ranges} and \ref{tab:joint_random_ranges}.
+The corresponding link and joint randomization ranges are listed in Tables.~\ref{tab:link_random_ranges} and \ref{tab:joint_random_ranges}.
 All noise is sampled from a uniform distribution except for the rotation axis and actuation type.
-We denote revolute joint actuation as \textbf{R} and fixed joint actuation as \textbf{F}.
+Table~\ref{tab:link_random_ranges} defines the randomization ranges for the side lengths of the nominal link bounding box, denoted as $l_{x}^{\mathrm{ref}},l_{y}^{\mathrm{ref}},l_{z}^{\mathrm{ref}}$, expressed in the body frame.
+In the Tab.~\ref{tab:joint_random_ranges}, we denote revolute joint actuation as \textbf{R} and fixed joint actuation as \textbf{F}.
 The rotation axes $[a_x, a_y, a_z]$ of the three hip joints are randomly permuted rather than independently sampled.
 The orientation offsets $[\phi, \theta, \psi]$ are randomly generated with the constraint that their sum across the joint group is zero, ensuring no net orientation bias.